timthedev07/my-website/posts/math/brief-introduction-to-calculus.md

 So now, let's sit back, relax, and have some fun!

 # Functions

+This is one of the most fundamental and critical ideas in calculus, so do ensure that you understand this part perfectly.

 Functions are the way we define the relationship between an independent variable and a dependent variable.
 Like in computer science, a function has an input(mathematically called a variable) and an output(the value of a function).